 If the mitral valve does not close properly, the blood from the left ventricle is only partially directed into the systemic circulation.
 The other part is pumped into the left atrium again, and, since the pulmonary veins have no valves, pumped back into the pulmonary circulation.
 This leads to an accumulation of blood in the lungs and thus to pulmonary hypertension, right ventricular load and right heart failure.

 Since the cardiac output would fall into the left atrium, due to the return flow, the left ventricle must intensify its work in order to maintain it.
 Thus, this also causes an increased strain on the left ventricle and left ventricular hypertrophy and dilation.

 The acute form of mitral valve insufficiency quickly leads to symptoms of heart failure with pulmonary edema, even to cardiogenic shock, due to lack of time for decompensation.

 Chronic mitral insufficiency

 The chronic form may be asymptomatic for a long time and is associated with a good prognosis, since the adaptation mechanisms are very good.
 Patients may complain of fatigue and dyspnea on exertion.
-Mitral valvue insufficiency is only more pronounced at a higher grade and decompensation: dyspnea at rest and palpitations as well as nocturnal coughing fits can occur.
+Mitral valve insufficiency is only more pronounced at a higher grade and decompensation: dyspnea at rest and palpitations, as well as nocturnal coughing fits, can occur.

 Progression and Special Types of Mitral Insufficiency

 A distinction is made between acute and chronic mitral valve insufficiency.
-Cause of the acute form is a bacterial endocarditis or an acute myocardial infarction.
-The rheumatic mitral valve insufficiency has a 5-year survival rate of 80 %.
+The cause of the acute form is a bacterial endocarditis or an acute myocardial infarction.
+The rheumatic mitral valve insufficiency has a 5-year survival rate of 80%.
 Generally, the ejection fraction can be maintained for a long time.
 The progression of the disease should still be monitored every six to twelve months.